 The only thing cooler than riding your bike through the Everglades, is doing it during a meteor shower.
 You can join a park ranger for the 15-mile bike ride during certain evenings when a meteor shower is happening.
 Call for reservations.

 The Miami Design District hosts free public art walks twice a month – on the second Sunday and last Wednesdays of the month!
 These interactive and informative art walks coincide with the Family Fun Days and the Market at #MDD, respectively.

-The Gables Art Walk is held the first Friday of the month, and takes you through the art galleries along Ponce de Leon Boulevard.
+The Gables Gallery Night is held the first Friday of the month, and takes you through the art galleries along Ponce de Leon Boulevard.

 Head out to Little Havana to celebrate Viernes Culturales on the third Friday of the month at Domino Plaza.
 There’s a children’s village, art, dancing, music, and so much more at this family-friendly event.